tinode/chat/docker/README.md

 	```
 	See [instructions](https://hub.docker.com/_/mysql/) for more options.

-	The name `rethinkdb` or `mysql` in the name assignment `--name` is important.
-It's used later as a database's host name.
+	The name `rethinkdb` or `mysql` in the `--name` assignment is important.
+It's used by other containers as a database's host name.

 4. Build the initializer image from the Dockerfile provided: